jeanlouisnico/power_emissions/README.md

 ## Pre-requisite

 In principle, the model can be run without any additional package, toolbox, or software.
 However, for a smooth implementation and plotting purposes, couple of external tools are requires: PostgreSQL ([Portable](https://github.com/garethflowers/postgresql-portable) or [official release](https://www.postgresql.org/download/)) and [Plotly](https://plotly.com/matlab/).
-PostgreSQL is used as it store data on a remote server.
+PostgreSQL is used to store data on a remote server or localhost (to be defined in the initialization phase).
 If psql is not installed, all data generated will be stored in an xml file in the project folder.
 The access to the PostgreSQL is set up in the beginning of the model and has to be run once.
 Changes can be made at any time by running the setup file again.

-Regarding plotly, it it only used in the post process if one want to create html figures and/or present the data on an online graphing tool which is handy.
+Regarding [plotly](https://github.com/plotly/plotly_matlab), it is only used in the post process if one want to create html figures and/or present the data on an online graphing tool which is handy.
 You will have to setup plotly as it is recommended by their developers and it should run quite smoothly.

 ### Create database